balena-io-examples/healthcheck-publicurl/README.md

 # Healthcheck with Public Device URL

-Demo project of using the Docker [`HEALTHCHECK`](https://docs.docker.com/engine/reference/builder/#healthcheck) functionality for a resin.io project.
+Demo project of using the Docker [`HEALTHCHECK`](https://docs.docker.com/engine/reference/builder/#healthcheck) functionality for a balena project.

 It's a simple web application, which has a status endpoint, through which it can signal that that the service is unhealthy.
 The `Dockerfile`'s `HEALTHCHECK` command will query that endpoint, and if the check fails, it will restart the service automatically: